volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## NEW!

 The plugin provide an exclusive feature we called __VoBAF__ : Volume Based Adaptativ Filtering !
 Different filters may be applied depending on volume level.
-This is the first version, some improvement are comming.

-- Easy to use : create 4 filters for left and right channel, with the following this exact naming :

-		- first filter (the one you select in webUI) for volume 0-19: myfilter.ext
-		- second filter for volume 20-39 : myfilter.ext-2
-		- third filter for volume 40-69 : myfilter.ext-3
-		- fourth filter for volume for 70-100 : myfilter.ext-4

 - Place all filters in the required shared directory.